My hearts go out to everyone in Las Vegas. I'm going to channel my anger and sadness into action.

 Today I had to work from home because Jon had a training that started at 7am and we didn't want to drop croc off at childcare so early (his days are long enough as it is).
 We took a break from work to have a picnic at the library: yogurt, hummus, chips, water, Justin's peanut butter cups ;)

-I found this old picture of Gus and it's so strange to see one without his glasses on...
+I found this old picture of The Dude and it's so strange to see one without his glasses on...
 I've grown so used to them by now.
 This picture makes me want to camp so bad!
 Look at the socks on the grill.
 Clearly I wasn't camping during this one or I would have been yanking them off and reminding everyone about fire safety!!

 The Dude is getting so big.
 He has a really sweet heart and loves to learn.
 I catch him being very sweet to his little bro when I'm not looking.